spraka52/InnovationHacks2.0-PolicySync/README.md

 - The type layer still contains a `reviewer` role, but **`/review` is admin-only** in middleware.
 - Optional local folders (e.g. backups, IDE metadata) may be untracked and are not required to run the app.

-## License

-No license file is currently included in this repository.
-Add one before distributing outside the team or open-sourcing the project.